-The board of trustees has considered the need for a specific internal audit function and decided not to appoint an internal auditor.
+The board of trustees have considered the need for a specific internal audit function and decided not to appoint an internal auditor.
 However, the Trustees have appointed external consultants (Schools Management Support Ltd ("SMS")) to perform peer reviews.
-Trustees are satisfied that SMS have delivered their schedule of work as planned and no material weaknesses have been notified by SMS to the Trustees.
+SMS were unable to deliver their schedule of work as planned due to Covid 19.
+However, the Trustees are satisfied that SMS performed their work during the first half of the school year and that there were no material weaknesses identified in their report of the 16th January 2020.